-SMART is an acronym used for setting your goals, dreams, or visions in a measurable and timely manner so you can track if you’re on course for achieving them.
+SMART is an acronym used to set your goals, dreams, or visions in a measurable and timely manner so you can track if you’re on course to achieve them.
 What does SMART stand for?

 - S—SPECIFIC: What do you want to accomplish?
 Why is it important to you?
 What actions will you take?
 When will this be accomplished?
 Who, if anyone, needs to be involved?

 - M—MEASURABLE: How much (money, time, etc.)?
 How can you measure your progress?
 How will you know when you’ve accomplished it?